The Next PRLEA Cohort: August 12, 2019 - December 20, 2019

-Temple University is Accredited by the Federal Law Enforcement Training Accreditation (FLETA) Board and authorized by the National Park Service (NPS) to conduct seasonal law enforcement training for park rangers.
-Students who graduate from the Temple University Seasonal Law Enforcement Training Program (SLETP) will have met the training requirements for certification that is required to serve as a seasonal law enforcement ranger in the National Park Service (NPS).
+Temple University is authorized by the National Park Service (NPS) to conduct seasonal law enforcement training for park rangers.
+Students who graduate from the Temple University Park Ranger Law Enforcement Academy (PRLEA) will have met the training requirements for certification that is required to serve as a seasonal law enforcement ranger in the National Park Service (NPS).
 In addition, completion of this program may meet the required training standard for other federal, state, and local land management / park service agencies.

 The federally approved curriculum includes training in communications skills, human relations, driver training, ethics, basic tactics and self-defense, patrol procedures, federal criminal law and procedure, and firearms, among other subjects.
 Students are required to successfully complete numerous written examinations and skill performance evaluations in order to graduate.
 Proper demeanor, grooming, dress, punctuality, and attention to duty are a part of the training regimen.

-- Must be a minimum twenty-one (21) years of age, by the time of SLETP completion
+- Must be a minimum twenty-one (21) years of age, by the time of PRLEA completion

 - Must be a U.S. Citizen (males must be registered with the selective service)

 - Provide proof of private health insurance

 - Meet medical and psychological fitness standards and provide proof of medical clearance to participate in physical activities.

 - Evidence of successful completion of college-level coursework is strongly preferred.
 Prior military service with honorable discharge may be substituted.

 - Agree to adhere to all program performance and conduct standards

 - Submit a completed, signed application